 - Don’t embarrass or make your child feel guilty.

-- Don’t force your toddlers on the high chair for long durations after a meal is over if he or she hasn’t finished the meal.
+- Don’t force your toddler to sit on the high chair for a long period of time, in case he hasn’t finished his meal.

-When to Consult the Doctor for Toddler Appetite Slump?
+When to Consult the Doctor for a Slump in Appetite

-If you notice the following, you may need to consult a doctor as soon as possible.
+If you notice the following things in your child, you may need to consult a doctor as soon as possible.

-- Your toddler hasn’t gained weight in the past six months
+- He hasn’t gained weight in the past six months.

-- In case your toddler is sick with conditions like diarrhoea or fever
+- He’s ill with conditions like diarrhoea or fever.

-- If he or she hasn’t urinated in over eight hours
+- He hasn’t urinated in over eight hours.

-It is possible that every often parents misunderstand the child’s changing needs for a serious loss of appetite.
-This I when they tend to fuel the problem by forcing the child to eat or complaining that their child doesn’t eat.
-It is essential that you exercise patience if your toddler isn’t consuming the normal amount.
-Check his or her weight and height against the age and you’ll usually notice that there is little to worry about.
+It is possible that very often, parents can misunderstand the child’s changing needs to be due to a loss of appetite.
+This is when they tend to fuel the problem further by forcing the child to eat or complain that their child doesn’t eat.
+It is essential that you exercise patience if your toddler isn’t consuming the normal amount of food that he usually eats.
+Check whether his weight and height are appropriate for his age and you’ll usually notice that there is little to worry about.